Donaim/miseq-workflow-pres/slides.md

 Explain how Phred scores are calculated in MiSeq.
 Then explain how MiCall is filtering out bad reads.

-Then mention coverage and concordance plots.
+Then explain generation of coverage and concordance plots.
 </NOTE>

 ---